Ann Lewis

-Ann C. Frank Lewis (born December 19, 1937) is a leading American Democratic Party strategist and communicator.
+Ann C. Frank Lewis (born December 19, 1937) is an American Democratic Party strategist.
 Lewis served as White House Communications Director in the Clinton administration and in senior roles under Hillary Clinton.
 She is currently the co-chair of the Democratic Majority for Israel.

 Personal life

 Lewis was born to a Jewish family in 1937 in Jersey City, New Jersey.
 She is the older sister of former United States Congressman Barney Frank.
 She attended Radcliffe College, the former women's college within Harvard University in Cambridge, Massachusetts, but did not graduate.
 While there, she met Gerald A. Lewis, whom she married and with whom she subsequently moved to Florida.
 They divorced in 1968 and Lewis moved back to Massachusetts.
 Ann married Myron Sponder in 1989.

 Career

 Early career

 From 1994 to 1995, Lewis was the vice president for public policy at the Planned Parenthood Federation of America, where she was responsible for policy, legal and communications initiatives.
 She has served as the national director of Americans for Democratic Action, as the political director for the Democratic National Committee, and as chief of staff to then Congresswoman Barbara Mikulski.

 She served as political director of the Democratic National Committee (DNC) from 1981 to 1985.